 Reduce Acidity, Heartburn, and Bloating

 Almonds are rich in phosphorus.
-Thus, they help maintain the skin’s pH balance and neutralize the acids in the body.
+Thus, they help maintain the skin’s pH balance and neutralise the acids in the body.
 Consume almonds and see the magical effect when one has heartburn or bloating.

 Almonds Help in Treating Anaemia

 Almonds are a rich source of iron.
 Rather they help to fulfill 25% of daily iron requirements.
-Thus, they are the most trusted dietary supplement in the treatment of anemia.
+Thus, they are the most trusted dietary supplement in treating anaemia.

 Almonds For Sperm Count